 7. D&D doesn’t have to be a fantasy setting

-The base books for 5th Edition are set in the Forgotten Realms, but if you’re new to the world of roleplaying it may come as a surprise that there are other settings out there including steampunk, space opera, superheroes, and more.
-Currently, the options for 5th Edition are a little limited, but if you look back at earlier editions, the options become endless.
-Just make sure you read through the rules of each setting as some of them are not d20 based and will require a new rules set.
-If you want to stick within the current official Dungeons & Dragons world, check out the Guildmaster’s Guide to Ravnica, which is the universe used for Magic: The Gathering.
+The base books for 5th Edition are set in the Forgotten Realms, but if you’re new to the world of roleplaying it may come as a surprise that there are other settings out there including steampunk, space opera, superheroes, and more – the options are endless so don’t hesitate to do a little bit of digging to see what else is out there.

 8. Understand different gaming styles

 Dungeons and Dragons can be played any number of ways.
 You can have a roleplay heavy campaign with lots of intrigue and dialogue.
 There are ginormous dungeons that can encompass an entire campaign.
 You can solve every problem with judicious use of a fist or sword to the face.
-The game can be extremely serious with the fate of the world on the line, or it can be absolutely ridiculous with funny or weird events and randomness that makes no real sense.
-Like an entire city filled with llamas wearing feathered hats.
+The game can be extremely serious with the fate of the world on the line, or it can be absolutely ridiculous with funny or weird events and randomness that makes no sense.

 No matter how the game is played, it’s important for all players to have the same expectations.
 So if your DM doesn’t verbalize it, make sure you have an honest discussion with your group ahead of time and make sure everyone can have fun.
 Not every person is going to enjoy the same kind of campaign, and that’s okay, but you’ll have more fun with a group that wants the same kind of game that you do.
 At the end of the day, there isn’t really a wrong way to play Dungeons & Dragons and the important thing is that you have fun.